2.1 Area I Role and Assessment Logic

 | Identify needs | Gaps between current and desired health, behavior, policy, environment, or service conditions |

-On the exam, Area I often appears as a best next step.
-A coalition may want to launch a campaign, but the scenario says it has not asked youth what channels they use.
-A health department may want to choose a curriculum, but the prompt gives only county-level disease rates and no audience information.
-In those cases, an assessment answer is often stronger than a planning or implementation answer.
+On the exam, Area I often appears as a "best next step."
+A coalition wants to launch a vaping campaign, but the scenario says it has not asked youth what channels they use.
+A health department wants a curriculum, but the prompt gives only county-level rates and no audience input.
+In both cases an assessment answer beats a planning or implementation answer.

 Needs and capacity together

-Needs assessment identifies gaps, but capacity assessment identifies what can be mobilized.
-CHES candidates should avoid deficit-only thinking.
-If an answer choice says to collect information on community strengths, existing programs, available partners, and barriers, it may be more complete than an answer that only ranks disease rates.
+Needs assessment finds gaps; capacity assessment finds what can be mobilized.
+Avoid deficit-only thinking.
+An answer that collects information on community strengths, existing programs, partners, and barriers is usually more complete than one that only ranks disease rates.

 Capacity also keeps plans realistic.
-A rural county may have transportation barriers, limited broadband, and few bilingual educators.
-It may also have a strong extension office, local radio trust, and school district partners.
-A good assessment gathers both sides so that the later intervention fits the setting.
+A rural county may have transportation barriers, limited broadband, and few bilingual educators, yet also a strong extension office, trusted local radio, and engaged school districts.
+A good assessment gathers both sides so the intervention fits the setting.

 How to answer Area I scenarios